dionajie/personal-site/README.md

 ### Add Medium Publication
   - Read more about Medium RSS Feed ([RssFeed])
-  - Place your URL to Javascript at index.php
+  - Place your URL to Javascript at index.htnl
 ```sh
 var rss_medium = 'yourpublication.com/feed';
 ```